hvtanh07/pm-quan-ly-dai-ly/README.md

 ## Running the tests

 The project included with a sql(createQLDL.sql) file located in \pm-quan-ly-dai-ly\Database.
-We've already included some Store branches, Items as well as Delivery notes for testing purpose.If you need to edit it do it before running the createDBQLDL.cmd
+We've already included some Store branches, Items as well as Delivery notes for testing purpose.If you need to edit it, do it before running the 'createDBQLDL.cmd'

 ## Deployment